luapower/nw/nw.md

 ## Child windows

-Child windows are top-level windows that stay on top of their parent and don't appear in the taskbar.
+Child windows are top-level windows that stay on top of their parent, minimize along with their parent, and don't appear in the taskbar.

 The following defaults are different for child windows:

-  * minimizable: false
+  * `minimizable`: false
-  * maximizable: false
+  * `maximizable`: false
-  * fullscreenable: false
+  * `fullscreenable`: false
-  * edgesnapping: 'parent siblings screen'
+  * `edgesnapping`: 'parent siblings screen'
-  * sticky: true
+  * `sticky`: true

-Child windows can't be minimizable because they don't appear in the taskbar.
+Child windows can't be minimizable because they don't appear in the taskbar (they minimize when their parent is minimized).

-__NOTE:__ The `sticky` flag [doesn't work](https://github.com/luapower/nw/issues/27) on Linux.

 #### `win:parent() -> win|nil`